DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Background

 Prior work uses the term \emph{quantum virtual machine} to describe several mechanisms that improve the efficiency of quantum clouds.
 One major direction is spatial multiplexing (quantum multi-programming), where multiple independent circuits are mapped to disjoint chip subsets and executed concurrently to increase utilisation and reduce queueing delay~\cite{das2019case, liu2021qucloud, liu2024qucloudplus, Niu2023enabling}.
-A complementary direction introduces provider-side virtual regions as a runtime abstraction, allowing tenants to compile independently while the cloud assigns jobs tothe predefined areas at execution time~\cite{Tao2025}.
-A third, largely orthogonal, body of work explores gate virtualisation and circuit fragmentation to scale a \emph{single} computation beyond device size or connectivity limits~\cite{tornow2024scaling}.
-Together, these lines demonstrate the promise of virtualisation, but they also expose structural gaps when viewed as a practical, multi-tenant cloud layer.
+A complementary direction introduces provider-side virtual regions as a runtime abstraction, allowing tenants to compile independently while the cloud assigns jobs to predefined areas at runtime~\cite {Tao2025}.
+A third, largely orthogonal, body of work explores gate virtualisation and circuit fragmentation to scale a single computation beyond device size or connectivity limits~\cite{tornow2024scaling}.
+Together, these lines demonstrate the promise of virtualisation, but they also expose structural gaps when viewed through the lens of a practical, multi-tenant cloud layer.

-\paragraph{Batch-coupled placement and compilation.} A recurring theme across multi-programming systems is tight coupling between batching, compilation, and placement.
+\paragraph{Batch-coupled placement and compilation.} A recurring theme across multiprogramming systems is the tight coupling among batching, compilation, and placement.
 Many proposals implicitly assume that the set of co-running programs is known at mapping time, because partitioning and routing decisions are optimised for a specific batch composition~\cite{das2019case, liu2021qucloud, Niu2023enabling}.
 While reasonable for offline evaluations, this assumption is restrictive in cloud settings where workloads arrive asynchronously and the scheduler must balance latency, throughput, and fairness.
 As a result, the abstraction remains batch-specific rather than a stable, reusable, and consistently managed virtual resource across workload instances.

 \paragraph{Topology-bound virtualisation and limited portability.} Several QVM designs achieve high performance by exploiting detailed knowledge of the coupling graph through hand-crafted region templates or topology-tailored heuristics~\cite{liu2021qucloud, Tao2025}.
 HyperQ, for example, formalises the virtual-region abstraction and demonstrates efficient tiling on a target topology~\cite{Tao2025}.
 However, such designs do not generalise seamlessly as processor architectures diversify: region definitions and placement heuristics must be redesigned or retuned for each new coupling structure, creating an increasing engineering burden and limiting portability across hardware generations~\cite{liu2024qucloudplus}.